RTD Function

 What is the Real-Time Data RTD Function in Excel?

-The acronym RTD stands for Real-Time Data.
-This function is a powerful Lookup and Reference function in Excel that allows users to retrieve real-time data from a program supporting COM automation.
+The Real-Time Data (RTD) function is an Excel Lookup and Reference function that is used to retrieve real-time data and information from external sources that is in accordance with COM automation.

 COM automation is a process that enables the automatic execution of the tasks generally selected from menus.

 COM stands for Component Object Model.
-In the case of the RTD function, Excel utilizes COM automation to communicate with the corresponding automation server and retrieve real-time data.
+For the RTD function, Excel utilizes COM automation to communicate with the corresponding automation server and retrieve real-time data.

 For example, a small program could be written to extract data from a database provided, which could be pasted into a spreadsheet where the data can be charted, graphed, and summarized for detailed analysis without any manual intervention.